stefan6419846/pip-licenses-lib/docs/index.rst

 Usage
 -----

-The main entry point is ``piplicenses_lib.get_packages()``, which will yield a list of package data dictionaries.
+The main entry point is ``piplicenses_lib.get_packages()``, which will yield a list of package data objects.
 For more details, see the :doc:`api` documentation itself.

 License